GoogleCloudPlatform/apigee-samples/cors/README.md

 # CORS Security

-This sample lets you create an API that is protected against cross-origin-requests (CORS)
+This sample lets you create an API that uses the cross-origin resource sharing (CORS) mechanism to allow requests from external webpages and applications

 ## About CORS Security

-Talk about what CORS is, and why it is important to protect against it
+CORS is a standard solution to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) that is enforced by all browsers.
+CORS allows you to opt-in to serve requests from non-origin requests.

-Talk about Apigee's CORS policy, and how Apigee protects against CORS
+Apigee's [CORS policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/cors-policy) offers a simple CORS solution for your APIs.
+If you desire to call your Apigee proxy from a different domain then you will need to implement a CORS policy.
+CORS policies can also allow/deny other request parameters such as the method or header.

 ## Implementation on Apigee